dIoMeDs/stegos-website/content/news/2019/07/88-news.md

 date: 2019-08-08
 linktitle: Stealth Mode Deactivated 20190808
 title: "Stealth Mode Deactivated"
-description: "In preparation for our mainnet launch and public sale, Stegos CEO Joel Reymont announces a surprise for all Stegos investors."
+description: "A surprise announcement for all Stegos investors from the CEO, Joel Reymont"
-metaTitle: "Stealth Mode Deactivated"
+metaTitle: "Stealth Mode Deactivated."
-metaDescription: "In preparation for our mainnet launch and public sale, Stegos CEO Joel Reymont announces a surprise for all Stegos investors."
+metaDescription: "A surprise announcement for all Stegos investors from the CEO, Joel Reymont."
 categories: [ "DEVELOPMENT" ]
 tags: ["stegos", "report", "technology"]
 weight: 7